adityav31121999/gLLM/README.md

   - Attention Mechanism: Retention Mechanism
   - Transformer Architecture: Divided context
   - Neural Connections: Dense

+### PROJECT VERSIONS
+- **0.0.0.1**: This is to test the library, yet to be production ready
+- **0.1.0.1**: pre-release of gLLM
+- **0.1.1.1**:
+  - Polished Version
+  - Inference, Testing and Validation not ready yet
+  - Many functions cleaned and certain removed
+- **0.1.2.1**:
+  - new tokenisation (bpe-based) process for better vocabulary
+  - robust training with adaptive learning rate
+- **0.1.3.1**:
+  - training with all backends now works better
+  - adaptive learning is good
+  - fast convergence
+- **0.1.5.1**:
+  - Contextualised training works better for all backends

 ## Project Structure
 - **memorymap**: Memory Mapping for large objects like mat and mlp